sciart-org/AppSciArt/docs/user_stories.md

 4. The participant clicks the "Submit my ratings" button
 5. The participant is redirected to a waiting screen (until co-creation teams are created)

-### US-20: Enter my co-creation team
+### US-25: Enter my co-creation team

-As a participant, I want to enter my assigned co-creation team, in order to collaborate in creating a artistic proposal based on some seed that I liked.
+As a participant, I want to enter my assigned co-creation team, in order to collaborate in creating an artistic proposal based on some seed that I liked.

 1. The participant clicks the "Enter co-creation team" button, shown after the Facilitators have created co-creation teams
 2. The participant is redirected to the Co-creation team screen

-### US-21: Access the information about the seed associated to my co-creation team
+### US-26: Access the information about the seed associated to my co-creation team

 As a participant, I want to have access to the information about my team's seed, in order to think about different possible artistic proposals.